Transforming Intel's Localization with Innovation in AI

 Lilt's productivity gains helped to reduce Intel's translation costs by 40% year-over-year

 Intel IT had been looking to reinvent the way it approached localization so it could better serve its internal stakeholders.
 The company had made several attempts to upgrade its localization processes, but those attempts had resulted in incremental - rather than transformational - improvements.
-When the company came across Lilt, it saw potential in Lilt’s new way of applying AI and automation to localization.
+When the company came across Lilt, it saw potential in Lilt’s new way of applying contextual AI to localization.

 “We had been exploring our options to support a significant increase in demand for translation and localization services across Intel but wanted to do so at a sustainable cost with a very lean team.
 It was clear that we needed to be more aggressive in our approach and adopt a more innovative model,” said Loïc Dufresne de Virel, Intel's head of localization.